pratyushmahato21/ecommerce_analytics_project/README.md

 # Python-Foundation-End-to-End-Case-Study-E-Commerce-Analytics-Project

-# Datasets are available in the 'dataset' branch

 # Business Context:
 The client is one of the leading online marketplaces in India.
 The client wants help in measuring, managing, and analyzing the performance of the business.
 You are hired as an analyst for this project where the client asked you to provide data-driven insights about business and understanding customer, and seller behaviors, product behavior channel behavior, etc...